Fat Transfer Breast Augmentation

 Closed-system processingHigher cell viability vs. open systems

-Small aliquot injection (<0.1cc per pass)Improves vascularization
+Small aliquot injection (<0.1cc per pass)Maximizes vascular contact per cell

-Avoiding high-pressure injectionReduces cell damage
+Avoiding high-pressure injectionReduces mechanical cell damage

 Post-Explant